endurodave/DelegateMQ/README.md

 Originally published on CodeProject at <a href="https://www.codeproject.com/Articles/5277036/Asynchronous-Multicast-Delegates-in-Modern-Cpluspl">Asynchronous Multicast Delegates in Modern C++</a> with a perfect 5.0 article feedback rating.

+# Motivation

+Systems are composed of various design patterns or libraries to implement callbacks, asynchronous APIs, and inter-thread or inter-processor communications.
+These elements typically lack shared commonality.
+Callbacks are one-off implementations by individual developers, messages between threads rely on OS message queues, and communication libraries handle data transfer complexities.
+However, the underlying commonality lies in the need to move argument data to the target handler function, regardless of its location.

+The DelegateMQ middleware effectively encapsulates all data movement and function invocation within a single library.
+Whether the target function is a static method, class method, or lambda—residing locally in a separate thread or remotely on a different processor—the library ensures the movement of argument data (marshalling when necessary) and invokes the target function.
+The low-level details of data movement and function invocation are neatly abstracted from the application layer.

+The library's flexible CMake build options allow for the inclusion of only the necessary features.
+Synchronous, asynchronous, and remote delegates can be used individually or in combination.

 # Documentation

  See [Design Details](docs/DETAILS.md) for implementation design documentation and more examples.